hbog/puppetlabs-apt/README.md

 Manages the GPG keys that Apt uses to authenticate packages.

-The `apt::key` defined type makes use of the `apt_key` type, but includes extra functionality to help prevent duplicate keys.
+The `apt::key` defined type makes use of the `apt_key` type, but includes extra functionality to help prevent duplicate keys and adds the ensure => refreshed option.

 ##### Parameters (all optional)

 * `content`: Supplies the entire GPG key.
 Useful in case the key can't be fetched from a remote location and using a file resource is inconvenient.
 Valid options: a string.
 Default: undef.

 * `ensure`: Specifies whether the key should exist.
-Valid options: 'present' and 'absent'.
+Valid options: 'present','refreshed' and 'absent'.
 Default: 'present'.
+With 'refreshed', the key will be reinstalled if it is expired.

 * `id`: Specifies a GPG key to authenticate Apt package signatures.
 Valid options: a string containing a key ID (8 or 16 hexadecimal characters, optionally prefixed with "0x") or a full key fingerprint (40 hexadecimal characters).
 Default: $title.